-Note that a summary of impacts is given on the following page References for case study
+Note that a summary of impacts is given below on page 52

+References for case study

 Reijnen, M.J.S.M., Veenbaas, G. and Foppen, R.P.B.
 (1995).
 Predicting the Effects of Motorway Traffic on Breeding Bird Populations.
 Ministry of Transport and Public Works, Directorate General for Public Works and Water Management, Road and Hydraulic Engineering Division; DLO - Institute for Forestry and Nature Research, Rijkswaterstaat.